ray-dorai/transcript-cut/README.md

 ### Step 2: Edit the Text

 Open `video_edited.txt` in any text editor.
-Delete words, reorder them, whatever you want.
+Delete words, reorder them.
+Add padding in seconds before and after with [before,after], like [0.1,0.9].

 ### Step 3: Render Your Edit
 ```bash